Programmer05102/Programmer05102/README.md

 I am **Hisham Ahmed**, an undergraduate **Computer Science student** at **Sindh Madrassetul Islam University** (currently in my final semester).

 Alongside my degree, I am also pursuing **Cloud Data Engineering** at **Saylani Mass IT Training**.
-I have a strong passion for **Java Development** and **Data Engineering**, and I am continuously learning and building projects to grow my expertise.
+I have a strong passion for **Data Engineering**, and I am continuously learning and building projects to grow my expertise.

 ---